chef/automate/components/automate-gateway/README.md

 >
 > Should those APIs map to the same resource and action (e.g. `resource: nodes:*`, `action: read`) or should they have different mappings?
 >
-> To answer that question, its important to understand whether our customers would expect that those interactions be permissioned separately from each other, or instead that if someone was allowed to list nodes, it should follow that they are also allowed to see statistics about those nodes.
+> To answer that question, it is important to understand whether our customers would expect that those interactions be permissioned separately from each other, or instead that if someone was allowed to list nodes, it should follow that they are also allowed to see statistics about those nodes.
 >
 > To put it another way, is the customer going to want *"Alex is allowed to read nodes"* to both mean Alex is able list all the nodes and get statistics on those nodes?